alexprowars/xnova/README.md

 Nuxt.js (**https://nuxt.com**)

 ## System requirements:
-- PHP 8.2 and higher
+- PHP 8.4 and higher
 - MySQL 8.0 and higher
-- NodeJs 20 and higher
+- NodeJS 24 and higher
 - Composer

 ## Run in docker